 Some research does suggest that breathing technique can be beneficial for the above purposes.
 Other experts have described breathing therapy as being beneficial for treating trauma.

-found that the technique was useful for increasing people’s level of self-awareness.
-Those who participated in the intervention experienced reduced hostility, lower neediness levels, and fewer interpersonal problems after four breathwork therapy
+One study found that the technique was useful for increasing people’s level of self-awareness.
+Those who participated in the intervention experienced reduced hostility, lower neediness levels, and fewer interpersonal problems after four breathwork therapy sessions.

 Researchers generally believe that holotropic breathing is a low-risk treatment that can address a wide range of psychological problems, as well as facilitate personal growth.

 That being said, this method can be beneficial not only for treating legitimate mental health problems but also for self-improvement.
 In summary, there is more than one use of holotropic breathwork.